OpsMx/standard-gitops-repo/SAMPLES/values-yamls/README.md

 All the above (easy, basic) lavors come with configuration for the built-in openLDAP authentication and authorization.

 **saml-rbac-postgres.yaml**: This one provides configuration for integrating with SAML SSO.
-Instructions can be found here: https://docs.google.com/document/d/1Jo0bUS3L83A9KKbcHaJjJJfyzfw0rDp_mKTxCRwt8QI/edit?usp=sharing
+Instructions can be found [here](https://docs.google.com/document/d/1Jo0bUS3L83A9KKbcHaJjJJfyzfw0rDp_mKTxCRwt8QI/edit?usp=sharing)
-                   This also contains additional configuration for using an external Postgress DB instead of a built-in pod-based DB.
+                   This also contains additional configuration for using an **external Postgress** instead of a built-in pod-based DB.
 Instructions for configuring external DB can be found HERE.

-**saml-redis-postgres.yaml**: This is same as saml-rbac-postgres and also includes configuration for using an external Redis such as AWS Elasticache or Google MemoryStore
+**saml-redis-postgres.yaml**: This is same as saml-rbac-postgres and also includes configuration for using an **external Redis** such as AWS Elasticache or Google MemoryStore